SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-11-25-shiny-accessibility.md

 ### Accessible Shiny features

 Developers of RShiny have made substantial improvements for implementing accessibility standards, with arguments built into functions you're already using.
-For example, a recently implemented feature[^2] creates an `alt` parameter in `render*()` functions which allows for dynamically updating the [alt text](https://webaim.org/techniques/alttext/) HTML attribute on images.
+For example, a recently implemented feature creates an `alt` parameter in `render*()` functions which allows for dynamically updating the [alt text](https://webaim.org/techniques/alttext/) HTML attribute on images[^2].
 This text helps conveys the content and purpose of an image for users (e.g. using a screen reader) or situations (e.g. slow internet connection) where images can't be loaded[^3].
-For example, this code will create an alt text HTML tag with the mean value of the histogram:
+For example, this code will create an alt text HTML attribute with the mean value of the histogram:

 ```
   output$plot1 <- renderPlot(